MahmudolHasan/performance-testing/README.md

 ### Stress Test Verdict
-The server response times were high, around 100-115 threads,  but the average response time became lower as the thread increased.Also, the error occurs when the thread limit was higher than 110.
+The server response times were high, around 100-115 threads,  but the average response time became lower as the thread terminated and load became gradually more normal.
+Also, the error occurred when the thread limit was higher than 110.

 ## Endurance Test